 A few more articles (including a really helpful one by the late, great Rachel Jones from Hippie in Heels) suggested that most points of interest were concentrated in the area known as Fort Kochi, which despite its name is not actually a walled city.
 Nonetheless, I really liked how compact and quaint this waterfront neighborhood was.
 In terms of where to stay, Fort Kochi is the obvious choice.

 In this post, I’ll share what you can expect to see in Kochi, which activities you can feel free to skip, and some additional tips.
 As you might guess, the food I had in Kochi was an unforgettable part of the experience.
-That’s why I’ll be writing an entirely separate post to help you navigate the outstanding culinary scene in this city!
-If you’re curious about that, click here [link coming soon].
+That’s why I’ve written an entirely separate post to help you navigate the outstanding culinary scene in this city!
+If you’re curious about that, click here.
 Otherwise, read on to learn what you’ll encounter in this beautiful Indian city!

 Highlights of Kochi